EnECG: Efficient Ensemble Learning for Electrocardiogram Multi-task Foundation Model: Experiments

 \subsection{Acknowledgement}

 This research was partially supported by the US National Science Foundation under Award Numbers 2319449, 2312502, and 2442172, as well as the US National Institute of Diabetes and Digestive and Kidney Diseases of the US National Institutes of Health under Award Number K25DK135913.
+We thank for the computing resources provided by the iTiger GPU cluster~\cite{sharif2025cultivating} supported by the NSF MRI program.

 \makeatletter [1]{ #1.} \makeatother